CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ## Basic Interactivity

-In the last lesson, we got a small peak into the power of CartoCSS and SQL when we created the layer source to get information to createLayer.
+In the last lesson, we got a small peek into the power of CartoCSS and SQL when we created a layer source object to get information to createLayer.
 CartoDB is built on top of a database called PostgreSQL, one in a family of databases that uses SQL, or _structured querying language_.
 Maps are styled with a CSS-like language called CartoCSS.
 And finally, we can add another entry to the sublayer object to allow users to get click/hover event on their maps.

 Our goal with this lesson is to add even more interactivity to our maps by appealing to the powerful options we have at our disposal.